Appraisal Gap in Greater Seattle: A Practical Framework for Tech Buyers

 In the Washington NWMLS transaction environment, buyers who are prepared to cover an appraisal gap can document this commitment using Form 22AD (Appraisal Gap Addendum).
 This form specifies the dollar amount the buyer agrees to cover above the appraised value, up to a stated cap.
 It gives sellers confidence that the buyer will not simply exit under an appraisal contingency if the appraisal comes in slightly short.

-Including a Form 22AD commitment signals to the seller that the buyer is prepared for a gap — but it also legally commits the buyer to having that cash available.
+Including a Form 22AD commitment signals to the seller that the buyer is prepared for a gap — but it also commits the buyer under the addendum terms.
 Buyers should confirm with their agent and lender that the gap amount they commit to is genuinely within their liquid assets.

 The tech buyer situation